vancraar/DisCoTec/docs/getting_started.md

 ## Run an Example

-DisCoTec executables are typicall configured through `ctparam` files, which are parsed on startup.
+DisCoTec executables are typically configured through `ctparam` files, which are parsed on startup.
 The `ctparam` file will contain the combination technique parameters (dimension, minimum and maximum level) as well as parallelization parameters (number and